Locklizard

 It may be important to see if and when a student has opened a course and if they have printed it (assuming you allow that functionality).
 So the training course protection system you decide on should be able to log document use.

-Most importantly however, you should know who you are tracking.
+Most importantly, however, you should know who you are tracking.
 If documents are locked to authorized devices, you have a pretty good idea who the user is.
-If however users login to an online system they can easily share login credentials and use the same IP address.
-Your tracking information is therefore useless.
+If, however, users log in to an online system, they can easily share login credentials and use the same IP address.
+Your tracking information is, therefore, useless.

-Preventing students sharing logins
+Preventing students from sharing logins

 You can’t prevent users from sharing login credentials or 2FA authentication information.
-A more secure option is to prevent logged in users from gaining access to content they are not authorized to view.
+A more secure option is to prevent logged-in users from gaining access to content they are not authorized to view.

 If you protect course content using Locklizard, you can sell online courses from your website or upload them to an LMS without having to worry about who can access them.
-Any user that logs in can download the content, but only users with licensed devices can view them.
+Any user who logs in can download the content, but only users with licensed devices can view it.

 Selling online courses securely – enforcing elearning copyright and intellectual property protection

-When moving from a controlled teaching environment to remote learning it is important to ensure your elearning content is not readily stolen and illegally distributed.
+When moving from a controlled teaching environment to remote learning, it is important to ensure your elearning content is not readily stolen and illegally distributed.

 FAQs